 Poll: Has your organization planned its goals for the next 3-6 months post lockdown?

 Regarding the poll results, Sanjay talks about the key differences between the organizations that have and haven’t planned on goals.
 He puts out two reasons for businesses being able to retain clarity in terms of goals.
-First reason is that particular company should have been an essential service provider.
-Secondly, leaders are willing to take risk and decisive action for their business.
+The first reason is that a particular company should have been an essential service provider.
+Secondly, leaders are willing to take risks and decisive action for their business.

 On the other side, due to the lack of clarity, companies are cautious about how their business would run.
 Elaborating on this, Sanjay gives the example of the Restaurant Industry.
 Post lockdown it’s unsure whether people are going to come back to restaurants or not.
 Some would be coming back straightaway while others would be extra cautious and take time till things turn normal.

 Deciding on decisions for now and later will be easy at an individual level but tough in a business landscape.
 There are numerous challenges that will put friction on business such as hiring, people management, salary processing, etc. Anjali said that while this is being handled, it’s necessary that leaders manage people’s expectations, especially in these stressful times.

 Sanjay suggests that organizations should communicate more and think on alternative plans to answer arising questions such as ‘What to do if the planned goals are going to be affected in the coming 3 or 6 months?’, ‘Is the organization nimble enough to re-plan and adapt to new goals?’ and such.